Podcast: Download

 Mentalists use it to create astonishing illusions.

-And you can use it too simply by learning it and practicing it with information you want to remember.
+And you can use it too.
+Simply take a few minutes to learn it and practice this unique mnemonic tool with information you want to remember.

 The best part?

-It’s fun, fast and one of the best memory techniques for kids out there.
+It’s fun, fast and one of the best memory techniques for both kids and adults alike.

 Ready?